 Also, if your prior place of work no longer offers group healthcare benefits to employees, once again, you may be without coverage.
 Eligibility for Medicare, or if you obtain other employer-sponsored coverage, will discontinue your existing benefits.
 Of course, any termination must be provided in writing in a timely manner.
 You may also choose to apply for a non-compliant ACA medical plan, although coverage may be limited, and pre-existing conditions may not be covered.

-The best health insurance alternatives also include Christian medical coverage, which in selected situations, can provide fairly low-cost options.
+Fairly popular health insurance alternatives also include Christian medical coverage, which in selected situations, can provide fairly low-cost options.
 However, specific guidelines and requirements must be met, and enrollment is not guaranteed.
+Payment of claims is also not guaranteed, so consumers should cautious when purchasing these types of policies.

 Can Benefits Ever Be Extended?